jieunislee/AR_CoCreation_System/README.md

 ## Features

-1. Support both driver and designer perspective in low fidelity car mock-up.
-2. Provide building blocks for large vehicle space to easily and rapidly construct, assemble, and iterate.
-3. Facilitate AR experience with multi-user in real-time via AR sketches to be located freely in physical space.
+- Facilitate AR experience with multi-user in real-time via AR sketches to be located freely in physical space.

 ## System Detail & Implementation

-Web-Based Projected AR Sketch Tool Kit

 System:
 - Interface sketch into AR